-When such a short Psalm reveals so many inspiring characteristics of God, it’s worth our time to spend some time in it.
-This week’s song, “Shoulders” by For King & Country leads us right to Psalm 121.
+When such a short Psalm reveals so many inspiring characteristics of God, it’s worth spending some time in it.
+This week’s song, “Shoulders” by For King & Country, leads us right to Psalm 121.
 In fact, the song begins by quoting the opening verses of Psalm 121!

 - Reading Scripture out loud

 - Using background music to keep it interesting

 - Ask questions…out loud!
 (And then write them down in your journal)

 - Psalm 121

 - The significance of the mountains to the Psalmist

 - Comparing and contrasting the characteristics of home with the characteristics of God